microsoft/coyote/docs/_learn/advanced/logging.md

   /* Methods for formatting log messages */

-  protected override string FormatOnEnqueueLogMessage(MachineId machineId, string eventName) {
+  protected override string FormatOnEnqueueLogMessage(ActorId actorId, string eventName) {
     // Override to change the text to be logged.
   }

-  protected override string FormatOnSendLogMessage(MachineId targetMachineId, MachineId senderId, string senderStateName,
+  protected override string FormatOnSendLogMessage(ActorId targetActorId, ActorId senderId, string senderStateName,
     string eventName, Guid opGroupId, bool isTargetHalted) {
     // Override to change the text to be logged.